Health Savings Accounts

 STSIG New Enrollee Contribution:

-New HDHP enrollees on or after August 1, 2017 will be eligible for an STSIG HSA contribution of $500/$1000 for 2018-19 with a 100% payment at the end of November.
+Qualified first-time HDHP enrollees will be eligible for an STSIG Health Savings Account contribution of $500 for individuals and $1000 for familes with a 100% payment at the end of November.
 We will give you money to save money.

 Another special note: Non-qualified withdrawals are subject to income tax and a 20% penalty.